 It could also lead to continuing education in a more advanced graduate program.

-Learning Goals of the MM Degree in Voice
+Learning Goals of the MM Degree in Opera

 What students will know:

-Upon completion of the MM degree in in voice with a concentration in opera, students will have gained mastery in their major area of study, honing their skills in solo performance, small ensemble, and large ensemble settings.
+Upon completion of the MM or AD degree in opera, students will have gained mastery in their major area of study, honing their skills in solo performance, small ensemble, and large ensemble settings.
 Students will have established strong knowledge and research skills in the academic study of music, including western music history and music theory as well as music in diverse cultural contexts.
 They will have prepared to become professionals in the field of opera.

 What students will do:

-Upon completion of the MM degree in in voice with a concentration in opera, students will have learned to employ critical thinking and creative skills to contribute to the field of opera and the broader musical and artistic environment in which they live.
+Upon completion of the MM or AD degree in opera, students will have learned to employ critical thinking and creative skills to contribute to the field of opera and the broader musical and artistic environment in which they live.

 What students will value:

-Upon completion of the MM degree in in voice with a concentration in opera, students will have learned to value the historical and contemporary role of the arts in society.
+Upon completion of the MM or AD degree in opera, students will have learned to value the historical and contemporary role of the arts in society.
 They will value a wide range of musical traditions and artists representing diverse backgrounds in culture, race, ethnicity, religious beliefs, disability, gender and gender expression, and sexual orientation.

 Career Outcomes